Eterea/blender/docs/tips.md

 BUT: This must be done carefully using Blender’s "Bump" node, and combining normals like this:

-• Height Map --> Bump Node (connect to Normal input)
+• Height Map → Bump Node (connect to Normal input)

-• Normal Map --> Normal Map Node --> Normal input of the Bump Node
+• Normal Map → Normal Map Node → Normal input of the Bump Node

-• Final output of Bump Node --> Shader's Normal input
+• Final output of Bump Node → Shader's Normal input

 This adds bump detail on top of the normal, blending them properly.

 Caution: Overdoing this can cause lighting artifacts, shadow oddities, or overemphasized relief.

----

 ### Combining bevel and bump/normal maps in blender

 When working on the shading of mechanical parts such as gears, it is often desirable to combine multiple sources of normal perturbation:

-A Bevel node to simulate rounded edges without adding geometry.
+- A Bevel node to simulate rounded edges without adding geometry.

-One or more Bump nodes to create scratches, dents, or other relief details from grayscale textures.
+- One or more Bump nodes to create scratches, dents, or other relief details from grayscale textures.

-A Normal Map node to add additional surface detail from tangent-space normal maps.
+- A Normal Map node to add additional surface detail from tangent-space normal maps.

 The important point is that these effects should not be connected independently to the same Normal input of the shader.
 Instead, they must be chained together.

-**Bevel + Bump**
+#### Approaches:

+##### Bevel + Bump

 A common setup is:

-*Bevel → Bump → Principled BSDF*
+>Bevel → Bump → Principled BSDF

-The Bevel node generates smoothed normals that simulate rounded edges.
+- The Bevel node generates smoothed normals that simulate rounded edges.

-The Bevel output is connected to the Normal input of the Bump node.
+- The Bevel output is connected to the Normal input of the Bump node.

-The Bump node adds scratches, dents, or other height-based details.
+- The Bump node adds scratches, dents, or other height-based details.

-The Bump output is connected to the Normal input of the Principled BSDF.
+- The Bump output is connected to the Normal input of the Principled BSDF.

 This allows the bump details to be calculated on top of the beveled surface normals.

-**Bevel + Normal Map**
+##### Bevel + Normal Map

 The same principle applies:

-*Bevel → Normal Map → Principled BSDF*
+>Bevel → Normal Map → Principled BSDF

 The Normal Map node provides a Normal input specifically so that it can receive and modify an existing normal field (NO, THIS IS NOT TRUE)

-**Multiple Bump Nodes and Normal Maps**
+##### Multiple Bump Nodes and Normal Maps

 For more complex materials, several normal-modifying nodes can be chained together:

-*Bevel → Bump (large scratches) → Bump (micro-scratches) → Normal Map → Principled BSDF*
+>Bevel → Bump (large scratches) → Bump (micro-scratches) → Normal Map → Principled BSDF

 Each node receives the output normal of the previous node and adds its own perturbation.

----
+### Different materials to front and back

-**To apply different maps (or even materials) to FRONT and BACK side of a surface, like both sides of a leaf**
+To apply different maps (or even materials) to FRONT and BACK side of a surface, like both sides of a leaf

 Create both materials inside a single material with 2 shaders (Principled BSDF or other), then use Mix Shader an add a Geometry Node (inside Shader Editor), connecting the “Backfacing” socket to the Fac one in the Mix Shader.
-There is an *“Apply different maps to front and back of a plane”* sample saved in my files.
+There is an **“Apply different maps to front and back of a plane”** sample saved in my files.

 ---

-*CAUTION with Bump node in Blender 4.4 and up!!!*
+### CAUTION with Bump node in Blender 4.4 and up!!!

 The new “Filter Width” could ruin your renders if you use the default 0.1 value.